Times Square characters upset at ‘hostile’ police

 The $50 to $70 dollars a day they make is well below minimum wage for shifts of up to 12 hours, but many are desperate to feed their families — especially those without proper U.S. documents.

-Lucia Gomez, executive director of La Fuente, a pro-immigrant nonprofit that helped organize the performers, said it’s their constitutional right to entertain people.
+Lucia Gomez, executive director of La Fuente, a pro-immigrant nonprofit that helped organize the performers, said it’s their First Amendment right to entertain people.

 “Once you start putting forward any kind of regulation on a group of workers, you better be prepared to do it to all workers, because you cannot single out one set of workers and not provide the same kind of regulations for everyone within the performance art industry,” Gomez said.